jitendrasuthar1998/movie-app-react-native/readme.md

-# Movie App - React Native Assessment
+# Movie App - React Native

 ## App is built by Jitendra Suthar.